 My training as a historian covered the full chronological range from the ancient to the modern worlds.
 I am therefore particularly interested in examining ancient Greece within the comparative perspective of other historical societies and in antiquity's role in modern political and intellectual thought .

 I teach a wide range of subjects within ancient Greek history.
+I have listed below the main modules I have taught recently, although which modules I teach varies from year to year.

 - Q81HIS Interpreting Ancient History (units on the development of Athenian democracy & warfare in Greek society)